datagero/adapters-efficiency-lane/README.md

 ### Execution
 To execute this demo, ensure the model, adapter, and training configurations are correctly set up.
 The training process is managed by the `AdapterTrainer`, which focuses solely on adapting the newly added components.
 After training, the adapter can be saved locally or pushed to the Adapter-Hub for broader accessibility.

+## 3. Logs and Visualisation
+Web version of optuna dashboard is more complete than VSCode version: optuna-dashboard sqlite:///db.sqlite3

+To delete experiments from optuna: sqlite3 db.sqlite3 sqlite> DELETE FROM studies WHERE study_name LIKE 'cs_roberta_base_training_default%';